AI Transparency in Healthcare

 The application is streamlined online and includes dedicated section about AI usage information.

-From clinical research to Speech-language pathologist
+Understanding from the source: clinical research to speech-language pathologist

 To deeply understand the problem space, I spoke with diverse range of professionals working in the healthcare system: